 Thankfully, there are quite a few vegan brands out there to choose from.

 In fact, according to this report, the global vegan cosmetics market is set to reach $20.8 billion by 2025 – great to know the trend is going in the right direction!

 The problem though, is trying to find vegan brands that are also truly ethical and sustainable.
 That is, they make eco friendly makeup in all senses of the phrase!

-We know it can be a real grind being a conscious consumer.
-You can spend literally hours researching which cosmetic and beauty brands are not only good for you but also for the environment.
-That’s why we’re always on the lookout for amazing brands that meet each of our criteria for sustainable beauty.
+You can spend literally hours researching which eco friendly makeup brands are not only good for you but also for the environment.
+That’s why we’re always on the lookout for the best brands that meet each of our sustainable beauty criteria.

 Axiology’s Makeup Range:

 Axiology is a luxury lipstick specialist.
 The quality of their products are some of the best we’ve reviewed.
-And it’s no surprise actually, given that around 70% of the ingredients (e.g. avocado oil and butter, orange essential oil, elderberry extract, coconut oil, and grape seed oil) are organic
+So, it’s no surprise that around 70% of the ingredients (e.g. avocado oil and butter, orange essential oil, elderberry extract, coconut oil, and grape seed oil) are organic.